Zombitse-Vohibasia National Park

 Zombitse-Vohibasia is a national park in the Atsimo-Andrefana region of south-west Madagascar.
-It is 147 km north-east of the town of Toliara, the site of the nearest airport, and the Welcome Office is at Sakaraha 10 km from the park entrance.
+It is 147 km north-east of the town of Toliara on the National road 7.

+The nearest airport is in Toliara and the office is at Sakaraha 10 km from the park entrance.
 The park covers a surface of 36,308 ha on three sites; the forest of Zombitse (16845 ha) and the sites of Isoky Vohimena (3,293 ha) and Vohibasia (16,170 ha).
 The Bara people and Mahafaly people are the main ethnic groups in the area.

 History and significance

 The park is made up of three separate sections.
 The Zombitse forest was first set aside as a protected area in 1962, the Vohibasia and Isoky-Vohimena forests were added in 1997 and the full site formally established as a National Park in 2002.
 The national park falls within the ecoregion classified as Madagascar succulent woodlands, an ecoregion that is known for high local endemicity and that is transitional between the spiny thicket and the dry deciduous woodland ecoregions.
 The ecoregion is described as a mosaic of succulent plants and dry deciduous forest and is assessed as Critical/Endangered.
 Several locally endemic species such as the endangered Hubbard's or Zombitse sportive lemur (Lepilemur hubbardorum) are known only from the Zombitse-Vohibasia National Park area.
 The park meets the Birdlife International criteria as an Important Bird Area as a "biological reservoir of primary importance, due to its location straddling the western and southern domains of Madagascar".